-Type of investor
+Type of investor 1

 P Shares All investors

 R Shares All investors

-N Shares Shares (i) Institutional Investors (ii) financial intermediaries who provide discretionary portfolio management or independent advisor services (iii) financial intermediaries who provide other investment services which are subject to separate fee arrangements with their clients and who do not or are not eligible to receive and retain fees or commissions from third parties in relation to those services (iv) other investors determined by the Board or the Management Company in their discretion
+N Shares (i) Institutional Investors (ii) financial intermediaries who provide discretionary portfolio management or independent advis services (iii) financial intermediaries who provide other investment services which are subject to separate fee arrangement with their clients and who do not or are not eligible to receive and retain fees or commissions from third parties in relation those services (iv) other investors determined by the Board or the Management Company in their discretion

-l Shares Institutional Investors
+I Shares Institutional Investors

-S Shares Institutional Investors
+S Shares Institutional Investors 2

 M Shares (i) financial intermediaries who provide discretionary portfolio management or independent advisory services (ii) financial intermediaries who provide other investment services which are subject to separate fee arrangements with their clients and who do not or are not eligible to receive and retain fees or commissions from third parties in relation to those services (iii) other investors determined by the Board or the Management Company in their discretion

 H Shares Dedicated to all investors in Hong Kong

-E Shares Dedicated to entities of LOIM and their respective employees under certain conditions
+E Shares Dedicated to entities of LOIM and their respective employees under certain conditions 3

-P Shares R Shares N Shares l Shares S Shares M Shares H Shares E Shares Minimum initial investment and minimum holding As indicated in Annex A t.b.d.
-As indicated in Annex A As indicated in Annex A None Management Fees Yes Yes Yes Yes No Yes Yes No Performance Fees Yes if set out in Annex A No Yes if set out in Annex A Yes if set out in Annex A No Distribution Fees Yes Yes No No No No No No Dividend A Shares A Shares A Shares policy D Shares - D Shares Alternative Currencies EUR / USD / CHF / GBP / SEK / NOK / CAD / AUD / JPY / HKD / SGD EUR / USD / CHF / GBP / SEK / NOK / CAD / AUD / JPY / HKD / SGD EUR / USD / CHF / GBP / SEK / NOK / CAD / AUD / JPY / HKD / SGD EUR / USD / CHF / GBP / SEK / NOK / CAD / AUD / JPY / HKD / SGD EUR / USD / CHF / GBP / SEK / NOK / CAD / AUD / JPY / HKD / SGD EUR / USD / CHF / GBP / SEK / NOK / CAD / AUD / JPY / HKD / SGD HKD / USD EUR / USD / CHF / GBP / SEK / NOK / CAD / AUD / JPY / HKD / SGD Currency hedging policy No hedging / Systematic hedging No hedging / Systematic hedging No hedging / Systematic hedging Seeding Share class Yes Yes Yes Yes N/A Yes Yes Yes "Connect" Share class Yes Yes Yes Yes No Yes No No
+P Shares R Shares N Shares I Shares S Shares M Shares H Shares E Shares Minimum initial investment and minimum holding 4 As indicated in Annex A t.b.d.
+5 As indicated in Annex A As indicated in Annex A None Management Fees Yes Yes Yes Yes No 6 Yes Yes No Performance Fees 7 Yes if set out in Annex A Yes if set out in Annex A Yes if set out in Annex A Yes if set out in Annex A No 6 Yes if set out in Annex A Yes if set out in Annex A No Distribution Fees 8 Yes Yes No No No No No No Dividend A Shares A Shares A Shares policy D Shares 9 - D Shares Alternative Currencies 10 EUR / USD / CHF / GBP / SEK / NOK / CAD / AUD / JPY / HKD / SGD EUR / USD / CHF / GBP / SEK / NOK / CAD / AUD / JPY / HKD / SGD EUR / USD / CHF / GBP / SEK / NOK / CAD / AUD / JPY / HKD / SGD EUR / USD / CHF / GBP / SEK / NOK / CAD / AUD / JPY / HKD / SGD EUR / USD / CHF / GBP / SEK / NOK / CAD / AUD / JPY / HKD / SGD EUR / USD / CHF / GBP / SEK / NOK / CAD / AUD / JPY / HKD / SGD HKD / USD EUR / USD / CHF / GBP / SEK / NOK / CAD / AUD / JPY / HKD / SGD Currency hedging policy 11 No hedging / Systematic hedging No hedging / Systematic hedging No hedging / Systematic hedging Seeding Share class 12 Yes Yes Yes Yes N/A Yes Yes Yes "Connect" Share class 13 Yes Yes Yes Yes No Yes No No

-The Board or the Management Company may waive the eligibility criteria in relation to any given class of Shares.

-S Shares are intended for Institutional Investors who have concluded a specific remuneration agreement in respect of their investment in class S Shares of a Sub-Fund with the Company, the Management Company or any other entity of the Lombard Odier Group.
-Invoices issued by the Management Company will be paid directly by such Institutional Investor.

-Such class of Shares is dedicated to the entities of LOIM and their respective employees investing a portion of their variable remuneration, or a deferred portion thereof, into Shares pursuant to new regulations dealing with the remuneration of asset management firms.
+- The Board or the Management Company may waive the eligibility criteria in relation to any given class of Shares. - S Shares are intended for Institutional Investors who have concluded a specific remuneration agreement in respect of their investment in class S Shares of a Sub-Fund with the Company, the Management Company or any other entity of the Lombard Odier Group.
+Invoices issued by the Management Company will be paid directly by such Institutional Investor. - Such class of Shares is dedicated to the entities of LOIM and their respective employees investing a portion of their variable remuneration, or a deferred portion thereof, into Shares pursuant to new regulations dealing with the remuneration of asset management firms.